 She points to the storage of waste intrinsic to the process which often involves the destruction of pristine lakes and the waste leakage that ensues:

 Her sign read, “Newmont’s Gold equals dirty water.”
 She has personally witnessed the operation of Newmont’s Yanacocha Mine and has also met the locals who report a contaminated environment leading to health disorders.
-In addition to the health threats, locals also report the violence that they have endured by national police and the private security tied to Newmont.
+In addition to the health threats, locals also report the violence they have endured by national police and the private security tied to Newmont.
 One case that DJPC is watching closely is the case of 2016 Environmental Gold Prize winner Maxima Chaupe whose land Newmont wants in order to expand gold mining operations.
-The Chaupe family has undergone multiple serious assaults, destruction to their home, to their cultivation, and to their animals, the most recently attack occurring earlier this month.
+The Chaupe family has undergone multiple serious assaults, destruction to their home, to their cultivation, and to their animals, the most recent attack occurring earlier this month.

 Currently a bill introduced in Congress by Representative Hank Johnson, HR 5474 would cut military aid to Honduras that is said by activists who are familiar with Honduran government violence, would go a long way to curbing assassinations against environmentalists.